Gavin-Thomas/Casper-Test-Simulator/README.md

 # Casper-Test-Simulator
-For my own prep.
+- For my own prep.
 Feel free to use!
+- Works best with Mac OS, but feel free to adjust the code to fit your operating system